64kramsystem/openscripts/README.md

   - `record_desktop`: records a video of the desktop, using FFmpeg
   - `spell`: spell a phrase, with customizable alphabets
   - `split_cue_audio_file`: splits an audio file based on the provided cue file
+  - `tag_mp3s_bpm`: tag mp3 files with the BPM field, using the Mixxx analysis
   - `texerak`: convenient wrapper around Tesseract, to OCR images/documents
 - git
   - `git_find_default_branch`: finds and prints the default branch; if 'origin/HEAD' is not present, it sets it